-SSA allows this but you cannot outsource your payee responsibilities.
-Also, we will neither pay beneficiary funds into an account owned by a third party contractor nor allow you to transfer funds into such an account.
+We allow this but you cannot outsource your payee responsibilities.
+Please note that we will neither pay beneficiary funds into an account owned by a third party contractor nor allow you to transfer funds into such an account.

 As the payee, you are responsible for exercising oversight over any contractor or volunteer who helps you with payee services.
 You are responsible for the proper titling of accounts and investments, directing the use of funds to meet the needs of the beneficiary, and submitting the required annual accounting reports to us.